dmairs/botse/docs/adventurer/classes/thief/burglar.md

 No, "After defeating an enemy" is the same as "After **you** defeat an enemy".
 Therefore, the Burglar must be the one to defeat an enemy for this class ability to be triggered.

 <a href="https://discord.com/channels/273472391403798528/734891265690304634/1343989850218434593" target="_blank">Source</a>

+---

+**Do items gained from the shop in the under-siege town in Skyrim count as gained ‘in battle’ for the purpose of this class upgrade requirement?**

+Yes, items gained in an under-siege town count as items gained in battle, as this is a clash.

+<a href="https://discord.com/channels/273472391403798528/1361396124782694450/1372225968755835012" target="_blank">Source</a>

+---

+**Can you use Haggling multiple times per town encounter?**

+Class abilities can be used multiple times outside of battle.
+If you have the tenacity, you can trigger those ones more than once.

+<a href="https://discord.com/channels/273472391403798528/1361396124782694450/1372225968755835012" target="_blank">Source</a>

 :::